ALA Arkansas Girls State Staff

 Charlotte Ann Wilson

 The Director is appointed by the Department (State) President and serves one year.
-She oversees all of the preparation associated with Arkansas Girls State (AGS) and is assisted by a committee comprised of members who also are appointed by the Department President.
+She oversees all of the preparation associated with Arkansas Girls State (AGS) on the campus of Harding University and is assisted by a committee comprised of members who also are appointed by the Department President.

 Director of Admissions

 The Director of Admissions oversees all delegate and alternate registrations and acceptances.
 She is the contact person for units and schools with questions regarding attending AGS in addition to procedures and policies.

 During ALA Arkansas Girls State, these volunteers along with approximately 75 additional men and women serve to provide the best experience for all citizens.
 Below are some of the positions and their responsibilities.

 There are thirty (32) cities, divided among fourteen (14) counties.
 The county counselor advises all county activities and government structure.
 The county counselors also provide information and can be an advisor to the city counselors assigned to her county.

 There are thirty (32) cities at ALA Arkansas Girls State, and each citizen is assigned to a city.
 Each city is assigned a specific number of dorm rooms, and the citizens become very close in friendship, spirit, and activities.
 Each city attends the assemblies and forms the city government and structure in order to function at ALA Arkansas Girls State.
 The city counselor advises and supervises these activities.
 At night, she takes “bed check” and is the closest staff member to her citizens.

 These young women attended a recent ALA Arkansas Girls State session and applied to return and join the staff.
 They serve a variety of roles and duties, all of which are invaluable to the busy weekly schedule.